El Barrio: A Closer Look at the Harlem That Raised Our Parents

 The Original Barrio: Culture, Chaos, and Codes

+Back then?
+Harlem wasn’t “ghetto glam.”
+It wasn’t Instagrammable poverty.
+It was culture with teeth, music being born in open windows, the smell of adobo and cigar smoke above cracked sidewalks, and kids running wild because the block raised everybody.
 There was danger—of course there was danger.
 But there was also a code.
 Even the hustlers had morale.
 OGs checked the youngins.
 A look from an elder meant something.
 Neighbors fought, screamed, borrowed sugar, raised each other’s kids, and cussed each other out in the same breath.
 You couldn’t buy those dynamics; you inherited them.
+We had a good potrion of the City on lock, from Loisida up to El Barrio, the sentiment was the same.

 Compare that to now: